pgiralt/brkxar-2047/README.md

-# brkxar-2047
+# BRKXAR-2047 Reference Materials

-Reference Materials for Cisco Live BRKXAR-2047
+The documents attached in this repository may be useful refernece for customers attempting to manage certificates on Cisco products.